bennettslin/yearlings_bobtail_app/notes/photoshop_notes_rendering.md

 * Cutouts (Last done: bancroftShrub)

 # Pre-Illustrator things
-* The following were made using the legacy Photoshop to Illustrator method, where I would render first in Photoshop, then Image Trace > Line Art into vector paths.
+* The following were made using the legacy Photoshop to Illustrator method, where I would render first in Photoshop, then image trace into vector paths.
 * Backdrops
     * oceanBottomFar
     * oceanFloorFar